s212781/MLOps-Project-Group13/reports/README.md

 --- question 8 fill here ---

 We have used unit testing in our code to prevent possible errors during data loading and processing as well as model creation.
 Then we have calculated the coverage in our code with these unit tests.
 The total code coverage of our code is X%, which includes all our source code.
 We are far from 100% coverage of our code and even if we were then we would not be 100% sure about our code being error free.
 Unit testing helps us detect which functions in our code could possibly fail, which helps us detect the problems easier and act on them.
 However, unit testing are not enough for us to cover integration errors.
 It can not test non-functional attributes, such as scalability, reproducability etc.
-TO BE UPDATED* regarding recent tests
+TO BE UPDATED* regarding recent tests and coverage percent

 ### Question 9